Basoda State

-Basoda State was a former princely state in Central India, part of the Bhopal Agency during the British Raj with the capital at Haidergarh.
+Basoda State was a former princely state in Central India, part of the Bhopal Agency during the British Raj in India, with its capital at Haidergarh.
 It was also known as Nawab-Basoda or Haidargarh-Basoda in order to distinguish it from a place with the same name in Gwalior State.

-The state was established in 1753 by Muhammad Ahsanullah Khan, son of Muhammad Diler Khan, who founded the Kurwai State.
+The state was established in 1753 by Nawab Muhammad Ahsanullah Khan, son of Nawab Muhammad Diler Khan, who founded the Kurwai State.
 In 1822 Basoda became a British protectorate.
 In 1947, Nawab Masood Ali Khan, signed the accession to the Indian Union.
+After the death of Nawab Masood Ali Khan in 1976, the titular ruler of the Royal House of Basoda has been Nawab Kiswhar Ali Khan.